Centre-of-momentum frame analysis of $\eta$ production in DUNE

 \section{Conclusion}

 This work explores the recently proposed novel variables: $\theta_{c.m.}$ and $E_{c.m.}$ \cite{Li:2025iiv} for the 1p1$\eta$ system in DUNE.
 The neutrino-induced $\eta$ production becomes crucial to study the higher resonances in neutrino interaction as well as for BSM studies.
 Future measurements on $\theta_{c.m.}$ would be helpful to understand the FSI in the resonance dominant energy regions and to reduce the uncertainty in neutrino cross section measurements.
 This work supports that $\theta_{c.m.}$ strongly depends on FSI and has a minimal dependence on IS for the 1p1$\eta$ in the final state.
 However, a dependence on IS is observed in the case of the hN model in contrast to the hA model.
-The cause of this dependence needs further investigation in future studies. $\theta_{c.m.}$ also shows a dependence on the incoming neutrino DUNE-ND off-axis flux.
+This dependence is due to the multiple scattering of produced hadrons within the nucleus and the consideration of medium corrections in the hN model. $\theta_{c.m.}$ also shows a dependence on the incoming neutrino DUNE-ND off-axis flux.
 The c.m. energy can be used to select high-purity no FSI events for a particular RES state.
 The c.m. variables are useful for studying different FSI fates, which can provide insight into the theoretical aspects of hadron rescattering within the nucleus and aid in exploring CT.